 - Red onion: For even more color and tons of flavor, I love to add red onion.
 Any type of onion can work so choose what you like!
 For these photos, I sliced the onion in rings but would typically cut the rings in half or quarters for easier eating.

 - Black olives: This classic Greek salad ingredient adds a layer of salty, earthy flavor.
 Olives are completely optional so leave them out if you don’t like them!

 - Chickpeas: This is another non-traditional ingredient I add to boost protein content and create a more filling salad.
 Chickpeas are optional so you can leave them out if you prefer.

 - Salad base (lettuce or pasta): Serve this salad with a base of chopped lettuce or cooked pasta, depending on your preferences and whether you want a main meal or side dish!

 This is an easy recipe to make but you’ll need tofu feta and Greek dressing before chopping veggies!
-Read the detailed instructions below or watch this short video to see how I make this fresh and colorful salad.
+Read the detailed instructions below to see how I make this fresh and colorful salad.

 Step 1: Prep Dressing and Feta

 Start by prepping tofu feta cheese.
 It’s ideal to prep this at least a few hours before you want to serve the salad, so the tofu has plenty of time to marinate.
 You can also use a store-bought option.